tara-fenton/beer-tapper-js/project-worksheet.md

 What does it look like when the game ends, what determines winning or losing?

-There is no winning, you get a score.⋅⋅⋅
+There is no winning, you get a score.

-When the game ends the screen will display a scoreboard you can input 3 initals, there will be 5 spots for scores⋅⋅⋅ 2 players? not sure if the game displays who one the game (research)
+When the game ends the screen will display a scoreboard you can input 3 initals, there will be 5 spots for scores

+2 players? not sure if the game displays who one the game (research)

 ### Game Reset